 The Step Well restoration lies at the heart of the JDH project.
-It is a textbook example of how public-private partnership can revive an ancient archeological marvel – and create a brand new community space in the process.
+It is a textbook example of how public-private partnership can revive an ancient archeological marvel – and create examples of national junior honor society essays a brand new community space in the process.

 Restoration expert and Step Well custodian Kr.
 Dhananajaya Singh tells us how it was done: